-Clauses Page No
+Clauses Page

+No 7

-Abbreviations 7
+Abbreviations

-List of definitions 8-14
+List of definitions

 Preamble 15

 - Introduction 15

 - Mandate 15

 - Purpose of the SCM Policy 15-16

 Scope & Application of the SCM Policy 16-17

-Legislative Framework
+Legislative Framework 17

-- Constitution of the Republic of South Africa, 1996 (Act 108 of 1996)
+- Constitution of the Republic of South Africa, 1996 (Act 108 of 1996) 17

-- Preferential Procurement Policy Framework Act, 2000 (Act No.5 of 2000) (PPPFA)
+- Preferential Procurement Policy Framework Act, 2000 (Act No.5 of 2000) 18

+(PPPFA)

-- Municipal Finance Management Act (Act 56 of 2003)
+- Municipal Finance Management Act (Act 56 of 2003) 18

-18

 CHAPTER 1

 ESTABLISHMENT AND IMPLEMENTATION OF SUPPLY CHAIN MANAGEMENT 19

 POLICIES

 - Supply chain management policies 19

 - Adoption and amendment of supply chain management policies 19-20

 - Delegation of Supply Chain Management powers and duties 20

-- Sub -delegation 20-22
+- Sub-delegation 20-22

 - Oversight role of the council of the municipality 22-23

 - Supply Chain Management Unit 23

 - Training of the Supply Chain Management Officials 23

 CHAPTER 2

 FRAMEWORK FOR SUPPLY CHAIN MANAGEMENT POLICIES 23

 - Format of supply chain management policy 23

 Part 1

 - Demand Management 23-24

-- System of demand management
+- System of demand management 24

 - The demand management process 24-25

 - Benefits of Demand Management 25

-PA ART 2:
+P ART 2:

-Acquisition (Procurement) Management
+Α cquisition (Procurement) Management 25

 - System of acquisition management 25-26

 - Procurement process 26

 - Range of procurement processes 26-27

 - General preconditions for consideration of written price quotations or bids 27

 - Petty Cash Purchases 28

-- Formal Written Price Quotations 29-30
+- Formal Written Price Quotations 28

-- Procedure for procuring goods or services through written and formal written price 30-31
+- Procedure for procuring goods or services through written and formal written price 29

 quotations.

-- Competitive Bidding (Above R 300 000- VAT included) 31
+- Competitive Bidding (Above R 300 000- VAT included) 30

-- Process for Competitive Bidding 31-34
+- Process for Competitive Bidding 30-31

 - Bid documentation for competitive bids.
-35

-- Public invitation of bids 35-36

-- Procedure for handling, opening, and recording of bids 37

-- Negotiation with preferred bidder 37

-- Two-stage bidding process 38

-- Committee system for competitive bids 38

-- Bid specification committee 38-40

-- Bid evaluation committee 40

-- Bid adjudication committee 41-42

-- Procurement of banking services 42

-- Procurement of IT-related goods or services 42

-- Procurement of goods and services under contracts secured by other organs of state 43-46

-- Procurement of goods necessitating special safety arrangement

-- Proudly SA Campaign 46-47

-- Appointment of consultants 47

-- Deviation from and ratification of minor breaches from procurement processes 47-49

-- Unsolicited bids 49

-- Combating abuse of the supply chain management system 49-50

-50-51

-ľ Pa rt 3:

-- Logistics Management 51

-- The Logistics Management Process 52

-- Inventory Management 52

-- Disposal Management 52-53

-- Risk Management 53

-- Performance Management 53

-PART 4:

-OTHER MATTERS

-- Prohibition on awards to persons whose tax matters are not in order 53-55

-- Prohibition on award to persons in the service of the state 55-58

-- Award to close family members of a person in the service of the state 58

-- Ethical standards 58-60

-- Inducements, rewards, gifts, and favours to municipalities, municipal entities, and other 60

-role players

-- Sponsorship 60

-- Objections and complaints 60-61

-- Resolution of disputes, objections, complaints and queries 60-61

-- Contracts providing for compensation based on turnover 61

-PART 5:

-PREFERENTIAL PROCUREMENT POLICY

-- Preferential Procurement Regulation 2022

-- Identification of preference point system 61-67

--Subcontracting as a condition of tender for procurement above R 30 million (Regulation 9)

--Criteria for breaking the deadlock in scoring

--Remedies

--Policy review

-69-70
+32

+- Public invitation of bids 33-34

+- Procedure for handling, opening, and recording of bids 35

+- Negotiation with the preferred bidder 35

+- Two-stage bidding process, & Two-envelope system 35

+- Committee system for competitive bids 36

+- Bid specification committee 36-39

+- Bid evaluation committee

+- Bid adjudication committee

+- Procurement of banking services 40

+- Procurement of IT-related goods or services 40

+- Procurement of goods and services under contracts secured by other organs of 40-44

+state

+- Procurement of goods necessitating special safety arrangements 44

+- Proudly SA Campaign 44

+- Appointment of consultants 45-46

+- Deviation from and ratification of minor breaches of procurement processes 47

+- Unsolicited bids 47-48

+- Combating abuse of the supply chain management system 48-49

+Ī Pa art 3:

+- Logistics Management 49

+- The Logistics Management Process 49

+- Inventory Management 50

+- Disposal Management 50

+- Risk Management 50-51

+- Performance Management 51

+PART 4: OTHER MATTERS - Prohibition on awards to persons whose tax matters are not in order 51-53 - Prohibition on award to persons in the service of the state 53-56 - Award to close family members of a person in the service of the state 56 - Ethical standards 56-57 - Inducements, rewards, gifts, and favours to municipalities, municipal entities, and 57-58 other role players - Sponsorship 58 - Objections and complaints 58 - Resolution of disputes, objections, complaints, and queries 58-59 - Contracts providing for compensation based on turnover 59 PART 5: PREFERENTIAL PROCUREMENT POLICY - Preferential Procurement Regulation 2022 59-62 - Identification of preference point system 62-65 -Subcontracting as a condition of tender for procurement above R 30 million (Regulation 9) - Construction Industry Development Board 67-68 -Criteria for breaking the deadlock in scoring -Remedies -Policy review